-Best kettles – the top electric kettles for the perfect cup of tea in a flash
+Best kettles – the top electric kettles for the perfect cup of tea in a flash, updated for 2019

 Best kettles

-1. Breville VKJ972 Brita Filter Maxtra jug kettle – best kettle for hard water and best value
+5. Breville VKJ972 Brita Filter Maxtra jug kettle – best kettle for hard water

 If you’re concerned about the quality of your tap water then this is the kettle for you.
 It comes with a Brita filter cartridge, which is quick and easy to fit into the reservoir that sits at the top of the kettle.
 As with all filters, it needs flushing, though but once that’s done, we simply filled up the top sections and the water flowed through the filter into the second chamber.